Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **4. Create Documentation.** If someone needs to maintain the work after it’s completed, or users need to know where things are, please include documentation for the people who come after you.

+**5. Present Final Report.** At the end of the quarter, the team must present the final report to the community.

 ## Retroactive Rewards

 The DAO incentivizes people to start new projects with its quarterly rewards system.